Corporate owned bonds – corporation tax

 Available for offset = £5,569

 The company invested £200,000 and it has received proceeds of £120,000 plus £127,500.
 Total gain therefore of £47,500.
-Given that this is an onshore bond then the company would not expect to pay any corporate tax due to the tax suffered within the fund.
+Given that this is a UK bond, then overall the company will not pay any corporate tax due to the tax suffered within the fund.
+This is demonstrated by the following summary which shows that in net terms no corporation tax is due and indeed a net £594 tax credit is available assuming that the company has sufficient corporation tax liabilities on other profits to fully utilise the tax credits.

 Example continued – identical investment but historic cost accounting